tdseher/simple-codon-optimizer/README.md

 ### Description ###
 Program for converting nucleotide or amino acid sequences into an "optimized" nucleotide sequence using nucleotide triplet information.

-Automatically downloads codon translation table from NCBI.
+Automatically downloads codon translation tables from NCBI.

 Can parse several formats of codon usage tables (see included examples).